War Is Good For Babies & Other Young Children (1987)

 Dwork, Debórah (2008).
 Chicago: University of Chicago Press.
 An annotated, edited poesie album.

-An imprisoned bookbinder secretly crafted a small blank book from pilfered materials at the Terezín (Theresienstadt) concentration camp in September 1944.
+An imprisoned bookbinder secretly crafted a small blank book from pilfered materials at the Terezín (Theresienstadt) transit camp in September 1944.
 He presented the album to a fellow prisoner, twenty-one-year-old Mariánka Zadikow.
 As the Germans pressed forward with mass deportations from Terezín to Auschwitz, Mariánka collected inscriptions and sketches from her fellow inmates.
 The words and images—by children and grandparents, factory workers and farmhands, professionals and intellectuals, musicians and artists—capture a kaleidoscope of sentiments and experiences, and offer an intimate window onto history.

 Auschwitz (Revised Edition, 2008); Auschwitz: 1270 to the Present (First Edition, 1996)